dolittle/Documentation/Source/content/en/docs/tutorials/event-horizon.md

 This tutorial builds directly upon and that you have gone through our [getting started]({{< ref "docs/tutorials/getting_started" >}}) guide; that you have the files from the tutorial.

 ### Setup
 In this tutorial is going to have a slightly different setup as we're going to have two microservices; one that produces public events and one that subscribe to those public events.
-For that reason you should have a folder structure to resembles that.
-I would recommend this particular folder structure for this tutorial:

-    event-horizon-tutorial
-        consumer
-            ...
-        producer
-            ...
-        environment
+Let's make a folder structure that resembles that:

+    └── event-horizon-tutorial/
+        ├── consumer/
+        ├── producer/
+        └── environment/
-            docker-compose.yml
+            └── docker-compose.yml
-            ...

 Go into both the *consumer* and the *producer* folders and initiate the project as we've gone through in our [getting started]({{< ref "docs/tutorials/getting_started" >}}) guide.
 I.e copy over all the code from the getting started tutorial to the *consumer* and *producer* folders.
+You can choose different languages for the microservices if you want to.

-We'll come back to the docker-compose later in this tutorial.
+We'll come back to the docker-compose [later]({{< ref "#setup-your-environment" >}}) in this tutorial.

 ## Producer
 ### Create a `Public Filter`